50 Things About Betrayal Trauma | BTR.ORG

 Honoring Emotions

-Women honor their emotions when they are able to recognize, name and respond to those emotions as they occur.
-Women in abusive relationships may have a difficult time naming or even expressing emotions due to the type of coercive control they experience.
 Self-validation is key to successful emotional honoring and to mitigating emotional denial that may lead to a lack of safety.
-(Occurs by recognizing that what we feel in the moment is real and to be willing to learn from the emotion, rather than pushing it down to avoid the pain) We can honor other’s emotions by respecting the fact that, at the end of the day, it’s our responsibility to own our emotions and how we choose to handle them.
+(Occurs by recognizing that what we feel in the moment is real and to be willing to learn from the emotion, rather than pushing it down to avoid the pain).
+We can honor other’s emotions by respecting the fact that, at the end of the day, our life and our emotional and psychological safety is our responsibility and we need to take action to protect ourselves.

 Infidelity